Higher education in Iran: Pre-Islamic era

-The existence of pre-Islamic era universities such as the School of Nisibis, Sarouyeh, Reishahr, and The Academy of Gundishapur provide examples of precedence of academic institutions of science that date back to ancient times.
+The existence of pre-Islamic era universities such as the School of Nisibis, Sarouyeh, Reishahr, and The Academy of Gondishapur provide examples of precedence of academic institutions of science that date back to ancient times.

 Islamic era

-An academic library in Basrah depicted in the 13th century by Yahya ibn Vaseti (یحیی بن واسطی), found in the Maqama of Hariri (مقامات حریری).
+An academic library in Basra depicted in the 13th century by Yahya ibn Mahmud al-Wasiti, found in the Maqamat of Hariri.

-The traditions and heritage of these centers of higher learning were later carried on to schools such as Iran's Nizamiyya, and Baghdad's House of Wisdom, during the Islamic era.

-Nizamiyyah institutes were among the first well organized institutions of higher learning in the Muslim world.
+The traditions and heritage of these centers of higher learning were later carried on to schools such as Iran's Nizamiyyas, and Baghdad's House of Wisdom, during the Islamic era.
+The Nizamiyyas were among the first well organized institutions of higher learning in the Muslim world.
 The quality of education was among the highest in the Islamic world, and they were even renowned in Europe.
 They were supported financially, politically, and spiritually by the royal establishment and the elite class.
 Some scholars have suggested that the establishment of the Nizamiyya madrasas was in fact an attempt to thwart the growing influence of another group of Muslims, the Ismailis, in the region.
-Indeed, Nizam al-Mulk devoted a significant section in his famous Books of Politics (Siyāsatnāma) to refuting the Ismaili doctrines.
+Indeed, Nizam al-Mulk devoted a significant section in his Siyasatnama (Books of Politics) to refuting the Ismaili doctrines.

-The most famous and celebrated of all the nizamiyyah schools was Al-Nizamiyya of Baghdad (established 1065), where Khwaja Nizam al-Mulk appointed the distinguished philosopher and theologian, al-Ghazali, as a professor.
-Persian poet Sa'di was a student of the Baghdad Nizamiyyah.
-Other nizamiyyah schools were located in Nishapur, Amol, Balkh, Herat and Isfahan.
+The most famous and celebrated of all the Nizamiyyas was Nizamiyya of Baghdad (established 1065), where Nizam al-Mulk appointed the distinguished philosopher and theologian, al-Ghazali, as a professor.
+Persian poet Sa'di was a student of the Baghdad Nizamiyya.
+Other Nizamiyyas were located in Nishapur, Amol, Balkh, Herat and Isfahan.